Add to researchIain Banks

 As the comparison with Stevenson’s Strange Case of Dr Jekyll and Mr Hyde would seem to imply here, Banks’s preoccupation with the double does not emerge out of the blue, but is part of a long tradition of modern Scottish writing that can be traced back to James Hogg’s Confessions of a Justified Sinner (1824).

 Another boundary that Banks’ dual authorship testsis that between the categories of ‘high’ and popular fiction.
-In this context, Banks is either a striking success or a dramatic failure, depending on your perspective.
-Viewed from one position, Banks has been relatively unshackled by the sort of generic constraints and conventions that have held back some of his contemporaries, making him one of the most prolific contemporary writers in the UK, and one of the most read authors in the world.
+In this context, Banks was either a striking success or a dramatic failure, depending on your perspective.
+Viewed from one position, Banks had been relatively unshackled by the sort of generic constraints and conventions that have held back some of his contemporaries, making him one of the most prolific contemporary writers in the UK, and one of the most read authors in the world.

-Banks’s two names have helped multiply his audience, while allowing the author to test and challenge the boundaries of literary genre.
-From another position, however, Banks’ crossover appeal has resulted in him being one of the most critically neglected of modern day writers.
+Banks’s two names helped multiply his audience, while allowing the author to test and challenge the boundaries of literary genre.
+From another position, however, Banks’ crossover appeal resulted in him being one of the most critically neglected of modern day writers.
 Critics like Janice Radway and Joe Moran are illuminating in this context, referring to writers who seem to move between mass readership and specialist audiences as producing a ‘scandal of the middlebrow’ in which the commercial success of the author renders them ‘illegitimate’ subjects for comfortable critical attention.
-Banks himself has noted his frustration with this in a recent interview with Ken Livingstone:
+Banks himself noted his frustration with this in interview with Ken Livingstone: